-As a scholar of religion it never fails to amaze me that despite there being over 2,000 Biblical verses in which scripture demands Christians tend to the needs of the poor, I am hard pressed to find Christians who actually vote with this most imparted teaching.
-On the contrary, I find zealots whom blame the impoverished for their misery, and take delight in the knowledge that such squalor allows their own family to have economic superiority.
-Watching the republican campaigns the last 30 years in this country I have been hard pressed to find ANY right wing policy which genuinely aided in alleviation of misery which poverty causes, but I find endless promises for continual war & tax cuts for the already wealthy.
-Republicans are often Christian enough to take away your civil liberties by trying to enforce their INTERPRETIVE ideas on abortion & homosexuality (yes, I said interpretive, because one is hard pressed to make a SOLID case on these issues, for the Bible is contradictory on them) yet the republican party is NOT Christian enough to do the duty Jesus MOST commanded: taking care of the poor.
-I would blow off this as mere appeal to Christianity for the sake of votes IF they hadn't went so damn right in the recent years that they've dragged the left with them in desperation, which has caused the democrats to also abandon the needs of the working class and now we are stuck in a jungle capitalist nightmare of no hope without a bloody revolution.
-So how is it that the Republican party (and pretty much the democrats now as well) can claim themselves to be based on "Christian Values" when the repeatedly violate what Jesus says?
+As a scholar of religion it never fails to amaze me that despite there being over 2,000 Biblical verses in which scripture demands Christians tend to the needs of the poor, I am hard-pressed to find Christians who actually vote with this most imparted teaching.
+On the contrary, I find zealots who blame the impoverished for their misery, and take delight in the knowledge that such squalor allows their own family to have economic superiority.
+Watching the Republican campaigns the last 30 years in this country I have been hard-pressed to find ANY right wing policy which genuinely aided in alleviation of misery which poverty causes, but I find endless promises for continual war & tax cuts for the already wealthy.
+Republicans are often Christian enough to take away your civil liberties by trying to enforce their INTERPRETIVE ideas on abortion & homosexuality (yes, I said interpretive, because one is hard-pressed to make a SOLID case on these issues, for the Bible is contradictory on them) yet the Republican party is NOT Christian enough to do the duty Jesus MOST commanded: taking care of the poor.
+I would blow off this as mere appeal to Christianity for the sake of votes IF they hadn't went so damn right in the recent years that they've dragged the left with them in desperation, which has caused the Democrats to also abandon the needs of the working class and now we are stuck in a jungle capitalist nightmare of no hope without a bloody revolution.
+So how is it that the Republican party (and pretty much the Democrats now as well) can claim themselves to be based on "Christian Values" when the repeatedly violate what Jesus says?
 And what is it exactly that Jesus did say?

 Luke 12 displays a Jesus delivering parables of a successful businessman.
 He is so successful that he cannot find enough room for all of his harvest.
 So the wealthy business man undertakes a massive building project to protect his wealth and plan an early retirement.
-The "Christian" culture of America would say this man is a success, for the man did what we are told to do all the time: expand, invest, and used for personal benefit.
+The "Christian" culture of America would say this man is a success, for the man did what we are told to do all the time: expand, invest, and use for personal benefit.
 So why does Jesus in his parable consider this an antithesis to success?
-He instead says God considers this man a "fool" BECAUSE he only used his wealth for his "own" benefit, Jesus goes on to admonish the selfishness and lack of communalism of the businessman.
-Jesus advocates the man should have redistributed his wealth to the poor!
+He instead says God considers this man a "fool" BECAUSE he only used his wealth for his "own" benefit.
+Jesus goes on to admonish the selfishness and lack of communalism of the businessman.
+In ultimate renunciation of the man, Jesus advocates the man should have redistributed his wealth to the poor!

-There are countless Biblical stories that match the evil "socialist" economic ethic such as the Zacchaeus story.
-He gives half of his wealth and pays back four times what he has defrauded.
+There are countless Biblical stories that match the evil "socialist" economic ethic, such as the story of Zacchaeus the Tax Collector, which, so illuminating, is found in Luke 19:1-10: Zacchaeus gives half of his wealth and pays back four times what he has defrauded.
 He has put his own wealth and honor in jeopardy in order to benefit his neighbors and his community.
-Luke 16 contains the story of Lazarus and the rich man.
+Additionally, Luke 16 contains the story of Lazarus and the rich man.
 The rich man eats wonderful food and dresses in the finest clothes.
 Lazarus sits outside of his gates and waits for the scraps from his table.
 Both men die.
 The rich man lands in torment and Lazarus at Abraham's side.
 The rich man's sin, was ignoring the suffering of the poor.
 He thought of his wealth as his own and the poverty and suffering of others as having no connection to him.
 This view of the world lands him in torment.
 How can anyone read these things and then claim Jesus would back a system that propagates a personal/private view of wealth?
 Both characters in these stories are punished because they only thought of themselves and their wealth!